This post will give you TEN actionable steps you can take when you’re behind on bills.

 If you eliminate unnecessary spending for a short time, you will find extra cash you desperately need for paying down your debt or getting current on other payments.
 The burden that’s lifted far outweighs the temporary inconvenience — I promise.

 #7.
-Sell What You Don’t Need
+Sell What You Don’t Need when you’re behind on bills

 Do you have unused gift cards hanging around?
 Clothes with tags still on, or gaming consoles that are no longer in use?
 SELL THAT STUFF.